NateyJay/YASMA/README.md

 <a name="quickstart"/>

-## Quick start / installation
+## Quick start

 YASMA is now available on bioconda!
-This makes installing the tool and dependencies quite streamlined
+This makes installing the tool and dependencies quite streamlined.

 ```
 conda create -n my_env